-Newcastle City Farmers and Makers Market is one of our Companys' initiatives in the Hunter which commenced initially and briefly at the Broadmeadow Basketball Stadium late in 2004.
-Since early 2005 the market has called the Newcastle Showground and Entertainment Centre our public space for bringing together local farmers, producers and hand-made artisans to 6,500 customers per week.
-Our Company understands that to run a successful market management needs to have a high level of passion, imagination, perseverance and skill for the market to be successful.
-At the other end of the market is you the customer who help guide the success of the market through your ever attentive support.
-As well as the locals from the many Newcastle suburbs and adjoining Shire of Lake Macquarie, we know that many of you come from all over the Hunter Valley, Mid-North Coast and Sydney areas to attend.
+Newcastle City Farmers Market is one of our Companys' initiatives in the Hunter which started initially at the Broadmeadow Basketball Stadium late in 2004.
+Since early 2005 the market has called the Newcastle Showground and Entertainment Centre our public space for bringing together local farmers, producers and hand-made artisans to 10,000 customers a week.
+As well as the locals from the many Newcastle suburbs and adjoining Lake Macquarie Council area, customers come from all over the Hunter Valley, Mid-North Coast and Sydney.
 Quite a few even catch the train to Broadmeadow Station and then walk to the Showground to do their shopping.
-And like our customers, our Farmers and Artisans both local and greater NSW, come to attend a very special and vibrant Farmers, Food, Wine and Makers Market in the heart of Newcastle every Sunday.

 Newcastle.... a melting pot of cuisines

-Follow the markets on Twitter - follow NewcastleFarmer and get updates every week!
+Follow the markets on Twitter - follow NewcastleFarmer or follow Newcastlecityfarmersmarket on Instagram!
 Look for us on Facebook too at Newcastle City Farmers Market!